 The comparison is done on a row-by-row and column-by-column basis.
-The range of rows or the range of columns to be compared is defined via user-supplied parameters (for example, the entire table, or a key range supplied by primary key or index path).
+The range of rows or the range of columns to be compared is defined via user-supplied parameters (e.g., the entire table, or a key range supplied by primary key or index path).
 If differences in the data are found, actions can be configured and executed.
-Actions are specific to the type of difference found (for example, missing records, or different values between certain columns).
+Actions are specific to the type of difference found (e.g., missing rows, extra rows, or different values between certain columns).
 The actions may include steps to assist in repairing the found differences.

-Shadowbase Compare SQL may be run while the databases are being used in production as it only opens the source and target tables in shared read-only mode.
-The tables involved in the comparison can be opened in shared or protected mode for concurrent access activity (e.g., reading or inserting/updating/deleting) by applications while the comparison takes place, but they may not be opened in exclusive mode.
+Shadowbase Compare SQL may be run while the databases are being used in production as it only opens the source and target tables in shared, read-only mode.
+The tables involved in the comparison can be opened by applications in shared or protected mode for concurrent access activity (e.g., reading or inserting/updating/deleting) while the comparison takes place, but they may not be opened in exclusive mode.
 A special iteration algorithm handles differences “on the fly” for replication environments where changes occur to one table (the source table), but have not yet been applied to the other table(s) (the target table).
 This algorithm is explained in more detail below.

 Shadowbase Compare SQL can be used when the databases are open and running in production, enabling some very useful applications which would otherwise not be possible.
 For example, while real-time data replication is in process between the source and target systems, Shadowbase Compare SQL may be used to ensure the replicated databases are consistent.
-Since the product never locks any rows in the source or target tables (it uses “BROWSE” access), the production environment is not affected by locked rows due to the comparison running.
+Since the utility never locks any rows in the source or target tables (it uses “BROWSE” access), the production environment is not affected by locked rows due to the comparison running.
 This method improves data concurrency, however it also means that there can be changes read that later are undone in a TMF transactional environment (e.g., the source transaction aborts).
 Shadowbase Compare SQL automatically handles this type of mismatch as described next.

 In a production environment, some rows of the source and target tables may be different only for a short period of time.
 This difference happens especially in real-time data replication scenarios: replicated data may be “in-flight” meaning a change has been applied to the source table but not yet replicated and applied into the target table.
 This time lag is referred to as “data replication latency” or “lag.”
 If Shadowbase Compare SQL compares source and target rows in such a situation, it will find a difference.
 Once the change has been applied to the target table this difference disappears.

 To handle the situations where differences are found, Shadowbase Compare SQL uses a special iteration algorithm, which includes several steps.
 First, it looks for differences as it walks through all the rows to be compared.
 When the rows match, it moves on to the next set of rows to compare.
 When a difference is found, it writes a row in a specially created “difference” table.
-This difference table contains only the primary key of those records where a difference was found.
-As soon as the utility is finished with this first step it starts the comparison again, but this time looks only at the records contained in the difference table.
+This difference table contains only the primary key of those rows where a difference was found.
+As soon as the utility is finished with this first step it starts the comparison again, but this time looks only at the rows contained in the difference table.
 Typically this number will be very small compared to the size of the original Shadowbase Compare SQL run.
-If the product finds that the previously found difference is gone (i.e., the rows now match), it will delete the row from the difference table.
+If the utility finds that the previously found difference is gone (i.e., the rows now match), it will delete the row from the difference table.
 After a configurable number of iterations through the difference table it is assumed that the remaining differences are not caused by “in-flight” data but are instead “real” differences, and they are reported in the final statistics of mismatches.